 - Bleeding from the knee joint

 - Stiffness in the knee and chronic knee pain

 - Blood vessel injury

-For smooth recovery and least post-operative complications, the joints related to the hip, ankle and knee are carefully examined.
-The operated knee may require surgery later after years due to form related wear & tear of implant.
+For smooth recovery and least post-operative complications, the joints related to the hip, ankle, and knee are carefully examined.
+The operated knee may require surgery later after years due to form-related wear & tear of the implant.